ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="can-not-replay"></a><br/><br/><br/>

-## Unable to achieve the desired effect
+## Unable to Achieve the Desired Effect

 If the expected effect is not achieved, such as high latency or failure to push and pull streams, the following methods can solve all problems: